 Comment Number Comment Response C10 More strain on already damaged west end community.
 More noise pollution.
 More emissions.
 Worse health outcomes for local residents.
 ODOT recognizes the I-75 corridor will remain the predominant noise source within the project area.
 To reduce overall traffic noise levels, ODOT intends to build barriers that will reduce tire pavement noise, which is a major contributor to traffic noise.
 ODOT will build 57-inch barriers in the I-75 median and on the Liberty, Findlay, and Bank street bridges.
 For comparison, a standard bridge barrier is over a foot shorter at 42 inches.
 In addition, ODOT will build noise/visual screening barriers along the I-75 from the Queensgate Playground and Ballfields to Bank Street in the West End neighborhood.
 The Environmental Protection Agency (EPA) has determined the project is not a project of air quality concern.
 C11 As someone that drives from Ohio to Kentucky for work I have serious concerns about potential traffic and rerouting during what will inevitably be a lengthy construction process.
 I am also worried that these proposals will not solve all of the issues concerning the BSB and feel it is important to consider how some of this money could potentially be better spent on a more robust public transit system.
 ODOT and KYTC are working with the City of Cincinnati and the City of Covington to mitigate impacts during construction.
 During construction, ODOT and KYTC will develop an overall Traffic Management Plan and a detailed Maintenance of Traffic (MOT) plan to maintain traffic operations through the corridor and minimize disruption to the surrounding communities.
-When preparing the MOT plan, ODOT will work to minimize impacts to local businesses; evaluate impacts to public transportation and develop measures to maintain existing services; evaluate temporary detours to limit impacts created by redirecting traffic through community sensitive areas; establish an Incident Management Plan to minimize diversion resulting from incidents that occur during construction in the corridor; include provisions for communicating with trucking companies and mapping services to provide information about re-routing and delays; and provide for adequate signing during construction.
+When preparing the MOT plan, ODOT will work to minimize impacts to local businesses; evaluate impacts to public transportation and develop measures to maintain existing services; evaluate temporary detours to limit impacts created by redirecting traffic through community sensitive areas; establish an Incident Management Plan to minimize diversion resulting from incidents that occur during companies and mapping services to provide information about re-routing and delays; and provide for adequate signing during construction.
 The City of Cincinnati, the City of Covington, and all relevant agencies within each city will have an opportunity to review and provide input into aspects of MOT planning, plan development, and construction operations affecting the city.
 MOT and Incident Management Plans will also be coordinated with first responders, transit agencies, and the Regional Incident Management Task Force.
-Studies have shown that transit improvements alone cannot solve the transportation problems in the Brent Spence Bridge Corridor.
-The project will reduce congestion and improve reliability for local bus routes, which use the Brent Spence Bridge for 210 trips every weekday.
-In addition, improve and new sidewalks, shared use paths, and bicycle lanes will improve connections to existing bus stops.
-Finally, future accommodation of bus service along the corridor's shoulder will not be precluded by the project.